isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-content-snippet.md

 <details>
 <summary>  On-premise Software </summary>

-Learn how to [configure a data source connector](../install-guide/conf-data-source-connector.md)  in the On-premise Installation and Configuration Guide..
+Learn how to [configure a data source connector](../install-guide/conf-data-source-connector.md)  in the On-premise Installation and Configuration Guide.
 </details>